nanvel/cipher-bt/docs/components.md

 ---
-description: Details about each component on the system.
+description: Detailed documentation for each component in the Cipher trading system.
 ---

 # Components

-## Session (trading session)
+## Session (Trading Session)

-A session starts from us adding or reducing position inside `on_entry` method.
+A session begins when you add to or reduce a position within the `on_entry` method.

-A session is considered closed when its position is adjusted to zero.
+A session closes when its position is adjusted to zero.

-A long session is a session that starts from adding to the position, a short session - starts from reducing the position.
+- A **long session** starts by adding to the position
+- A **short session** starts by reducing the position

-Multiple open sessions can coexist at the same time.
+Multiple open sessions can exist simultaneously.

-Each session carries these attributes:
+Each session contains these attributes:

 - `position`
 - `transactions` (read-only)